agentlang-ai/agentlang-docs/docs/language/data-model/relationship.md

 # Relationship

-A `relationship` is a `record` used to create graph-like structures from entities.
-Relationships are derived from entities (which are, in turn derived from records).
-As they are extension of entities, instances of relationships are also persisted by fractl.
+A `relationship` is used to create graph-like structures from entities.
 There are two types of relationships that are possible in fractl - `contains` and `between`.

 ## contains